-18.0 PAY FOR REPORTING PROCESS
+18.0 PAY FOR PERFORMANCE PROCESS

 MCO performance is monitored, in part, through the review and analysis of reports that detail Encounter data, payment information, and services utilization.
 In order to: 1) provide an incentive for complete and accurate reporting and 2) reconcile Encounter submissions with MCO experience, commencing 10/1/09, MCOs are required to submit quarterly Capitation Rate Calculation Sheet (CRCS) reports to SCDHHS.
 This is to be done in a timely, complete and accurate manner.
-The data elements and other requirements for the report format are set forth as specified in the report.
+The data elements, and other requirements for the report format, can be found in the MCO Reports Companion Guide.
 CRCS reports are due within 105 days of the end of each calendar quarter.
-The following reporting schedule will be used:
+The following reporting schedule is used:

-- For the period January 1 to March 31, the CRCS report is due no later than July 14; - For the period April 1 to June 30, the CRCS report is due no later than October 12; - For the period July 1 to September 30, the CRCS report is due no later than January 12; - For the period October 1 to December 31, the CRCS report is due no later than April 15 (or 16th in a leap year).
+- For the period January 1 to March 31, the CRCS report is due no later than July 14: - For the period April 1 to June 30, the CRCS report is due no later than October 12; - For the period July 1 to September 30, the CRCS report is due no later than January 12; - For the period October 1 to December 31, the CRCS report is due no later than April 15 (or 16th in a leap year).

-Should the due date specified above fall on a weekend or state holiday, the CRCS report is due on the next business day.
-For instance, if the final day to submit a report falls on a Saturday, the report is due on the following Monday.
-If that Monday is a state holiday, the report is due the next day (Tuesday).
-The CRCS report and associated definitions are housed in the MCO Reports Guide.
+Should the due date specified above fall on a weekend or state holiday, the CRCS report is due the prior business day.
+For instance, if the final day to submit a report falls on a Saturday, the report is due the previous Friday.
+If that Friday is a state holiday, the report is due the previous day (Thursday).
+The CRCS report and associated definitions are housed in the MCO Reports Companion Guide.